 You'll need to prove you have the funds to support yourself, as well as where the funds came from, while studying in the UK.
-Tier 4 visa students can set up a basic bank account in the UK, but it'll be easier (and you'll save time) if you set up an overseas bank account in advance.
+Those with a Student or Child Student visa can set up a basic bank account in the UK, but it'll be easier (and you'll save time) if you set up an overseas bank account in advance.

 In the UK, you're usually required to have a bank account to apply for a mobile phone contract and to pay your utility bills.
 If you're working, your employer might also expect you to have an account for them to directly deposit your salary into.
 Open an overseas account to receive your debit or credit card prior to departure (subject to local regulations) and to be able to access full banking services, like global bank transfers.